zamazan4ik/awesome-pgo/article/article.md

 ## Disclaimer about the author

-Most of my experience is with "native" technologies like C++ (it was my main lang for many years), C, and Rust.
-Right now I don't even writing a code for almost 2 years.
-They call me an architect but I prefer a "Confluence engineer".
+Most of my experience is with "native" technologies like C++ (it was my main language for many years), a bit of pure C, and Rust (my current favorite toy).
+Right now I don't even write code for production for almost 2 years (what a shame).
+They call me an architect but I prefer a "Confluence & Draw.io engineer".

-So when we will talk about C/C++/Rust related things, you can expect some more advanced information.
-I try my best with covering other technologies with PGO like Go, C#, Java, etc. but do not expect much.
-However, at the end I put a bunch of helpful links for all technilogies.
+So when we talk about C/C++/Rust-related things, you can expect some more advanced information.
+I try my best with covering other technologies with PGO like Go, C#, Java, etc. but do not expect a lot of deep details here.
+However, at the end I put a bunch of helpful links for all technologies - hopefully it would help you.

 Also, I am not a compiler engineer, so I cannot tell you much about internal implementation details.
 But I know people who knows about it a lot!
 I will try to reference all these awesome engineers too, and (hopefully) you will not be alone if you want to dig into the compiler internal details.
 Also, I left some anchors to PGO-related parts of different compilers for the most interested people!